 Both agencies are working to prevent market manipulation and fraudulent activities, including Ponzi and pyramid schemes.

-As part of their strategy, the so-called whistleblower programs reward citizens that provide valuable information about fraudulent activities.
+As part of their strategy, the so-called whistleblower programs reward citizens who provide valuable information about fraudulent activities.

 After the Great Financial Crisis (“GFC”) of 2008, then-President Barack Obama approved the Dodd-Frank Wall Street Reform and Consumer Protection Act, which granted the CFTC and SEC increased authority, especially over large derivatives traders.